yehezkiel1086/yehezkiel1086/README.md

 # Hey, I'm Hezky!

 A Backend Developer and Cyber Security Enthusiast.
-Mainly work in Go and Python environments with Microservices architectures.
-Had experience in doing pentest to 20+ web applications.
+Mainly work in Go and Python environments with Microservices architecture.
+Had experience in doing Penetration Tests to 20+ web applications.
 Sometimes build with Machine Learning to make smarter Security systems.

 ## Tech Stacks